Scale Lane Footbridge: Reception

-The bridge has earned several awards and has been recognised internationally.
+The bridge has earned several awards and has been recognised internationally including the World Festival of Architecture Transport Award, Civic Trust Award for Community Impact & Engagement, and Hull Civic Society Award.
 Popular Mechanics called it one of the "30 Most Impressive Bridges in the World".
 The Economic Times included it in a list of "Engineering marvels".
 The bridge is also featured in the book Britain's Greatest Bridges.
+The bridge was one of the locations for the 2016 Sea of Hull photographic installation by artist Spencer Tunick.